Position

 How to become a Tax Preparer?

 Becoming a tax preparer can lead to a rewarding career in the financial industry.
 This profession involves helping individuals and businesses file their taxes accurately and efficiently.
-To start this career, one must follow a clear and structured process.
+To start this career, follow these steps:

 How long does it take to become a Tax Preparer?